• Skip to primary navigation

 Double Cross pattern by Amy Smart - made by Melanie Collette featuring Pure Delight Fabric

-But first, I just have to show off this amazing quilt Melanie just finished making using my Double Crossed quilt pattern combined with her Pure Delight fabric collection that is available in stores now.
-I think they’re pretty much a match made in heaven.
+But first, I just have to show off this Melanie's quilt made using my Double Crossed quilt pattern combined with her Pure Delight fabric collection.
+I think they're pretty much a match made in heaven.
 And now, more from Melanie!

 How to determine a quilt size - printable guide for standard bed quilt sizes